 - Information and resources for bereaved parents and professionals.

 - Presentations and bereavement care training for healthcare providers.

 - Annual Service of Remembrance, creative workshops and other events to help parents process grief.

 - Helping Hands quarterly newsletter.
 We distribute our Helping Hands quarterly newsletter to parents, hospitals and health care providers, and you can also subscribe.

 - Limited financial assistance is available to help with funeral expenses.

-- Bereaved parent playgroups that offer meaningful play and support to parents who understand the unique position of being a parent to both living and deceased children.
+- Parenting After Loss virtual support group meetings and a private Facebook Group for bereaved parents who understand the unique position of being a parent to both living and deceased children.

 HAND volunteers are not professional therapists, but may offer referrals to licensed psychotherapists.

 HAND Service of Remembrance